News

 Professor Jean-Marc Hero manages the Karawatha Forest node of the supersite.
 Here the International Program for Planned Biodiversity and Ecosystem Research (PPBio) runs a multidisciplinary research project that involves visiting scientists from Nepal and Brazil.

 PPBio began in Brazil, and employs spatially standardised methods of surveying species.
-The system, called RAPELD, is a grid of uniformly distributed plots that is used to make rapid appraisals of biodiversity during long-term monitoring.
+The system, called RAPELD, is a grid of uniformly distributed plots that is used to make rapid appraisals of biodiversity during long-term environmental monitoring.
 Because it is standardised it can be used in different countries and environments.

 The Karawatha node is part of a southern Queensland ecological gradient that stretches from sandy coastal ecosystems at Cooloola to the arid red sandplains and mulga of Currawinya.
 There are three PPBio grids operating in Australasia: at Karawatha; at Lake Broadwater, near Dalby in southern Queensland; and at Currawinya National Park.